dscharrer/innoextract/README.md

 ## Limitations

-* Inno Extract currently only supports extracting all the data.
+* innoextract currently only supports extracting all the data.
 There is no support for extracting individual files or components and limited support for extracting language-specific files.

 * Included scripts and checks are not executed.

 * Data is always extracted to the current directory and the mapping from Inno Setup variables like the application directory to subdirectories is hard-coded.

-* Inno Extract does not check if an installer includes multiple files with the same name and will continually overwrite the destination file when extracting.
+* innoextract does not check if an installer includes multiple files with the same name and will continually overwrite the destination file when extracting.

 * Names for data files in multi-file installers must follow the standard naming scheme.